 What types of analyses does your laboratory perform on these samples?

 Analytical Services runs hundreds of different analyses.
-A more complete listing of analyses performed can be found on our Internet site.
-The test index divides analyses by program.
+A more complete listing of analyses performed can be found on under the test index, which divides analyses by program.

 Does your laboratory analyze samples for the general public?

 Yes, we will analyze most sample types for the general public on a fee basis.
 The kind of testing performed would be similar to that performed on regulatory samples utilizing the same methods.